-Each part of your travel requires some degree of research.
-From your accommodation, flights, transport, tours and things to do.
+Each part of your travel requires some degree of research, from the accommodation, flights, transport, tours and things to do.

 Even if it is only to find opening times of a museum you want to visit.

 I know a lot of people organise things as they go along.
-I also see a lot of people who stand in line for hours waiting to buy tickets they could have purchased ahead of time with a bit of preplanning.
+However, I also see many people who stand in line for hours waiting to buy tickets they could have purchased ahead of time with a bit of preplanning.

 Don’t waste time standing in line.
-If you know ahead of time the things you want to do, go ahead and book them; however, if you are like me and travel in the off-season, you can be more flexible.
+If you know the things you want to do ahead of time, go ahead and book them; however, if you are like me and travel in the off-season, you can be more flexible.
 There will be fewer crowds.

 During my time in Florence, I booked my train trips and museum tickets while I was there.
 I could more easily gauge how I was feeling, the times I had available and do what I felt like doing.
 There were certain things I thought I would see, but when I was there, I didn’t feel like it.